Kids' Craft: Make a "Mom" Banner for Mother's Day

 Cut three pieces of tissue paper into four-inch squares.
 Fold the pieces accordion style, pressing each fold to create a crease (Image 1).
 Twist at center and fan out to make a circle (Image 2).

-The holiday experts at HGTV.com share easy instructions for making a kids' artwork candleholder for Mother's Day.
+The experts at HGTV.com share easy step-by-step instructions for making a candleholder out of kids' artwork for Mother's Day.

-The kids' crafts experts at HGTV.com share step-by-step instructions for creating an easy-to-sew tote bag that's perfect for...
+The experts at HGTV.com share step-by-step instructions for creating an easy-to-sew tote bag that's perfect for kids or...

 This exquisite jewelry box channels the creative Victorians, who carefully decorated their garden grottos with found treasures....